Frequently

 • No.

-Many of my clients don’t have a formal diagnosis; they just recognize the patterns: overthinking, inconsistency, starting strong but not finishing, difficulty prioritizing.
+Many of my clients come without a formal diagnosis , they simply recognise the patterns: difficulty sustaining focus, inconsistency, starting strong but not finishing, a persistent gap between intention and execution.

 • Traditional advice often misses the point.
 It assumes linear thinking, stable focus, and predictable energy.